Starlink vs. Spectrum: Is Satellite or Cable Better?

 Is Starlink better than cable internet?

 This really depends on your needs.
-Cable internet is generally faster and more affordable than satellite internet like Starlink.
+Cable internet is generally faster and more affordable than satellite internet, like Starlink.
 For many, that means cable is better.
-However, if you need internet in a remote spot, need to take your connection on the road, or want to put internet on an RV, boat, or other vehicle, Starlink is the better choice.
+However, if you need internet in a remote location, need to take your connection on the road, or want to provide internet to an RV, boat, or other vehicle, Starlink is the better choice.

 How much does Starlink cost?

-Starlink Standard, the company’s basic residential plan, starts at $120 monthly, with a one-time charge of $499 for equipment.
-Prices for priority data plans are higher, starting at $140 monthly.
+Starlink Standard, the company’s basic residential plan, starts at $80 monthly, with a one-time charge of $349 for equipment.

 What is the cheapest Spectrum Internet plan?

-Spectrum’s most affordable plan is $50.00 per month.
-For that price, you get 500Mbps internet and a wireless router included at no additional cost.
+Spectrum’s most affordable plan is $30.00 per month.
+For that price, you get 100Mbps internet and a wireless router included at no additional cost.

 Written by